-This article is part of the November 2013 issue of Barcelona toasts the cream of VMworld
+This article is part of the CWEurope issue of November 2013

 Totaljobs Group, the recruiter that runs Totaljobs.com, adopts AWS public cloud to improve IT performance and have an agile infrastructure

 Businesses can increase data protection and decrease cost by baking in information security from the start of any IT project